Skip to content

 Description

-Ancient bronze coin with an image of a bee.
+This ancient bronze coin has an image of a bee with outstretched wings.
 The reverse side of the coin is an image of a kneeling stag.

 Size and Material